DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Inference

 \subsection{GPS-based Inference}

 The first inference algorithm relies on the GPS measurement for obtaining an initial but noisy vehicle pose.
-Here, we do not make use of the previous time-step pose.
+Here, we do not make use of the pose from the previous time step.
 Thus, we rewrite Eq.~\eqref{eq:PoseVeh} as:

-where $\mathbf{p}_{GPS}$ is the noisy GPS vehicle pose in the UTM coordinate system.
+where $\mathbf{p}_{\mathrm{GPS}}$ is the noisy GPS vehicle pose in the UTM coordinate system.
 To obtain the pose offsets $\Delta \hat{x}$, $\Delta \hat{y}$ and $\Delta \hat{\varphi}$ from DeepLocalization, we follow the same pipeline as in the training process from Sec.~\ref{seq:train_pro}.
-The loaded map landmarks are transformed to the vehicle's coordinate system based on $H^{-1}$, where the position and orientation from $\mathbf{p}_{GPS}$ are used in $H$.
-The same process is followed at every time-step to estimate $\mathbf{p}_{t}$.
+The loaded map landmarks are transformed to the vehicle coordinate system based on $H^{-1}$, where the position and orientation from $\mathbf{p}_{\mathrm{GPS}}$ are used in $H$.
+The same process is followed at every time step to estimate $\mathbf{p}_{t}$.